teapartydev/teapartydev-blog/content/posts/Optimistic Concurrency for Pessimistic Times.md

 aliases:
 tags:
   - Post
-draft: true
+draft: false
 date: 2024-06-04
 ---
 Let's delve into the realm of concurrency a crucial consideration for every developer crafting services.
 Concurrency can often lead to unexpected issues when developing services which can cause problems when we least expect them.
 Therefore, it's essential to treat concurrency with the utmost importance during development.

 Concurrency can be managed using two primary methods.
 Pessimistic Concurrency Control (PCC) and Optimistic Concurrency Control (OCC).
 Additionally, there is an evolved version of OCC known as Deterministic Optimistic Concurrency Control (DOCC).

-Let's explore each approach in detail.
+## Exploring Approaches to Concurrency Control

-## Pessimistic Concurrency Control (PCC)
+### Pessimistic Concurrency Control (PCC)

 PCC operates on the assumption that conflicts between concurrent transactions are likely to occur.
 To prevent these conflicts, resources are locked preemptively.
 When a transaction needs to access a resource, it must first acquire a lock.
 This ensures that no other transaction can modify the resource until the lock is released.